salanpro/hyprland/README.md

 >
 After the script ends, reboot your system to apply all the changes

-To change the icons press `MOD + R` to open rofi and the browse GTK Settings, or in terminal type `nwg-look`
+To change the icons press `MOD + R` to open wofi and browse GTK Settings, or in terminal type `nwg-look`

 ## Features
 * Alacritty _( Terminal )_